Interpretation of music in Zambia: texts in context 1

 Comments, between the 4th and the 5th song, on the music and dancing at the Ipupo at banaNshimbi’s.

-Immediately at the end of the 5th song the discussion continues by the same women.
-One woman: “You singers, you confuse the drumming (kufundaule ngoma)”.
-Mabuku: “I try my best”.
-Another woman: “The chorus doesn’t sing [well]”.
+Immediately at the end of the 5th song, the discussion continues by the same women.
+One woman: “You singers, you confuse the drumming (kufundaule ngoma).”
+Mabuku: “I try my best.”
+Another woman: “The chorus doesn’t sing [well].”
 Mabuku: “Surely not!
-If the possessed would dance properly, the singing would be good”.
-Another: “The possessed should start to really dance (kushanisha) now.
-The nsangwa should be shaken”.
+If the spirit-possessed would dance properly, the singing would be good.”
+Another: “The spirit-possessed should start to really dance (kushanisha) now.
+The nsangwa should be shaken.”
 Mabuku: “Listen to me!
-I sing very well, so, you, dancers, now start to really dance; like this … ”.
+I sing very well, so, you, dancers, now start to really dance; like this … .”

 The fifth song

 Interpretation of music in Zambia: texts in context, part 1.
-After some time the adept comes with a new first line that is not insulting for drummers or chorus.
+After some time, the adept comes with a new first line that is not insulting to the drummers or chorus.
 This song takes off.

 Text of the 5th song of the Ipupo at banaNshimbi’s, a Ciwila song brought by the same adept who brought the 4th song.Bo baine ba Cenala mwe!